-Write India Season 3: Short Story Contest by Times of India with Amish Tripathi: Submit by 30th of Every Month
+Write India Season 3: Short Story Contest by Times of India with Upamanyu Chatterjee: Submit by 30th of Every Month

 Write India is a collaborative writing initiative by Times Internet, which will have a set of 10 celebrity authors writing the passage of short stories.
 These passages will be later opened to public for completion.

 The celebrity authors of this season are: Salman Rushdie, Amitav Ghosh, Gulzar, Clare Mackintosh, Nayantara Sahgal,